- Vietnamese Student Program AY 2024-2025

 - Three letters of recommendation

-- A valid TOEFL or IELTS score report
+- A valid TOEFL or IELTS or PTE or Duolingo score report.

 Selection will be based on the candidates’ leadership skills, ability to motivate students to learn, and interest in teaching their native language and culture to U.S. students.
 Candidates should have a desire to meet people and become a part of their host community by participating in community events and campus activities.
 Candidates should also be creative and self-reliant team players, who are able to maintain excellent relationships with faculty, staff, and students.

 FLTA applicants should be energetic, early career educators capable of succeeding in the dual role of teaching assistant and student.
-They must be open to living with their U.S. student peers in undergraduate or graduate level campus housing and also engaging with faculty and staff with maturity and professionalism.
+They must be open to living with their U.S. student peers in undergraduate or graduate level campus housing.
+They must also be open to engaging with faculty and staff with maturity and professionalism.

 Preference is given to those candidates who have little or have no prior experience living in the United States.
-Participants must be flexible with placements at smaller or more ethnically diverse U.S. academic institutions in order to meet one of the goals of the Fulbright FLTA Program to place participants in all 50 States and at diverse institutions.
+Participants will have no input with regard to placement at U.S. institutions and should know that one goal of the Fulbright FLTA program is to place participants in all 50 states, at institutions representing the diversity of American education.

 Applicants must demonstrate maturity, dependability, integrity, and professionalism.
 Material misrepresentation (e.g., plagiarism) at any time during the application or grant period is grounds for selection withdrawal or grant termination, as well as ineligibility for future participation.